 The CMX992 is a single-chip, high performance, RF receiver IC for analogue and digital radio systems.
-It operates from 100MHz to 1GHz and its I/Q architecture supports multiple modulation types and bandwidths with a single radio design.
+It operates from 100MHz to 1GHz and this RF quadrature receiver / Low IF receiver supports multiple modulation types and bandwidths with a single radio design.

 The CMX992 integrates first mixer, Rx demodulators, IF PLL, and IF VCO subsystems that minimise the external circuits needed to implement a complete receiver.
 User-selected modes suit different application requirements.